GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 5 yards

 **Effect**: You remove all air (and other gasses/vapors) from a space of up to 2 cubic feet within range.
-You cannot affect the space immediately occupied by a creature or a part therof (so no emptying of one's lungs), but you can affect apace adjacent to a creature.
+You cannot affect the space immediately occupied by a creature or a part thereof (so no emptying of one's lungs), but you can affect apace adjacent to a creature.
 If performed to remove air from a given space in an atmosphere like ours, air from surrounding space will quickly fill the void- causing a feeling of a light gust.
 If performed in a sealed space/container, and the last of the air is removed, it creates a vacuum.

 If the spellcheck was a critical success, you may choose to have that removed gas into a container you are holding- though too much gas can cause most containers to burst.

 **At Higher Tiers**: For each tier beyond minimum, you may choose to either double the range or increase the volume affected by half.

-**Critical Failure**: You have deprived yourself of air, dazing you for a number of rounds equal to the apell's tier and receive a single additional point of spell sickness.
+**Critical Failure**: You have deprived yourself of air, dazing you for a number of rounds equal to the spell’s tier and receive a single additional point of spell sickness.

 #### Deject

 **Minimum Tier**: 1

-**Casting TIme**: 1 reaction, which you take in response to a projectile attack against yourself
+**Casting Time**: 1 reaction, which you take in response to a projectile attack against yourself

 **Effect**: You gain a bonus to defense against that attack equal to the spell's tier as a web of glowing particles forms a screen between yourself and the projectile.
 If the attack is a critical failure, the projectile ceases to exist.
 This cannot affect a magical projectile unless the spell check is a critical success.